Aikon-platform/aikon/README.md

 ### *For more documentation, see [docs folder](docs/)*

+## Connection to API 📡

+API code and instructions can be found in [this repository](https://github.com/Aikon-platform/discover-api).

+[//]: # (TODO add instructions to setup api and front, locally or remotely)

 ## Project 📜

 **[Aikon](https://aikon-platform.github.io/)** is a modular research platform designed to empower humanities scholars